testproject-io/docs/getting-started/create-a-test-step/running-a-test-step-conditionally.md

 Save the test step and run it.

-This is obviously a trivial example, but you think of other ways when you would use this kind of functionality.
-In addtion to examples like this were you can inject some randomness into your tests, you could have cleanup steps that you run if a certain condition is dected, or you could have a test that you use on a couple of very similar pages, but with a minor difference or two been each page that you accound for with a condition.
+This is obviously a trivial example, but you may think of other ways when you would use this kind of functionality.
+In addition to examples like this where you can inject some randomness into your tests, you could have cleanup steps that you run if a certain condition is detected, or you could have a test that you use on a couple of very similar pages, but with a minor difference or two between each page that you account for with a condition.

-This powerful option is just one more way that TestProject makes it easy for you do do exactly what you need to when creating tests.
+This powerful option is just one more way that TestProject makes it easy for you to do exactly what you need to when creating tests.